 The SPATIAL_REUSE parameter is set to SRP_AND_NON-SRG_OBSS-PD_PROHIBITED.

 The BSS_COLOR parameter is set to the value indicated in the BSS Color subfield of the HE Operation element received from the RSTA.

+(#53) The TXOP_DURATION parameter is set as follows:

-If the FORMAT parameter is equal to HE_SU, and the measurement exchange is TB (#1158), Tthe TXOP_DURATION parameter is set to either 127 or a value defined in Equation (26-3), replacing DHE_NDPA by DRanging NDP Announcement which is the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.
+If the FORMAT parameter is equal to HE_SU, The TXOP_DURATION the parameter is set to either 127 or athe value defined in Equation (26-3), replacing DHE_NDPA by DRanging NDP Announcement which is the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.

-If the FORMAT parameter is equal to EHT_MU, and the measurement exchange is TB (#1159), the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (35-2), replacing DEHT_NDPA by DRanging_NDP_Announcement which is the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.
+If the FORMAT parameter is equal to EHT_MU, the parameter is set to either 127 or the value defined in Equation (35-2), replacing DEHT_NDPA by DRanging_NDP_Announcement which is the Duration/ID field in the MAC header of the preceding Ranging NDP Announcement frame.

-If the FORMAT parameter is set to HE_SU, and the measurement exchange is non-TB, the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (26-3), replacing DHE_NDPA by DRanging_NDP which is the TXOP field within the HE-SIG-A2 of the preceding I2R NDP. (#1158)

-If the FORMAT parameter is set to EHT_MU, and the measurement exchange is non-TB, the TXOP_DURATION parameter is set to either 127 or a value defined in Equation (35-2), replacing DEHT_NDPA by DRanging_NDP which is the TXOP field within the U-SIG of the preceding I2R NDP. (#1159)

 An ISTA transmitting an HE TB Ranging NDP or an EHT TB Ranging NDP to an RSTA shall set the TXVECTOR parameter as follows:

 The FORMAT parameter is set to: